DK27ss/Abracadabra-1.7M-PoC/README.md

     5	ACTION_BORROW → MIM borrowing
     0	ACTION_CUSTOM / _additionalCookAction() → additional "custom" action

-ACTION_BORROW (5) sets status.needsSolvencyCheck = true, to force the solvency check at the end.
+ACTION_BORROW (5) sets `status.needsSolvencyCheck = true`, to force the solvency check at the end.

-But action 0 (ACTION_CUSTOM) calls _additionalCookAction(), an empty function that returns a new status structure where all fields are reset to false
+But action 0 (ACTION_CUSTOM) calls `_additionalCookAction()`, an empty function that returns a new status structure where all fields are reset to false

     function _additionalCookAction(CookStatus memory, bytes memory) internal pure returns (CookStatus memory) {
         return CookStatus(false);
     }

-As a result, the needsSolvencyCheck flag is cleared after a borrow.
+As a result, the `needsSolvencyCheck` flag is cleared after a borrow.

-At the end of cook(), the contract checks:
+At the end of `cook()`, the contract checks:

     if (status.needsSolvencyCheck) _ensureSolvent(user);